mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 The next step is to associate the subnet to a route table.

 > To simplify the demonstration, only the public subnets were used.
-Ideally, in production, H.A. environments consider using the private subnets, with a Nat Gateway for each location associating it each subnet´s private route table.
+Ideally, in production, H.A. environments consider using the private subnets.

 Get the route table ID:
 ```bash